Guides

 }

 A prime use case for implementing this interface is for hiding sensitive fields in your custom types.
 For example, here's a User type that does not implement the LogValuer interface.
-Notice how sensitive details are exposed when type is logged:
+Notice how sensitive details are exposed when an instance is logged:

 // User does not implement `LogValuer` here